 You can navigate through your Media Storage to where the files are you are trying to access.
 By right clicking on directories we get an array of options to make managing imports versatile to your desired outcome.
 In this case we want to import an entire directory into our project.
 When we import the files will come into our ‘Media Pool’.

-Before we go ahead and do this, we want to be organized, so we can create folders that media will be placed inside of our project.
-In this case we are going to create a folder for our R3D media, and a folder for our audio.
-After we have created our folders in the media pool, we are going go back to the library directory and select the folder from our disk storage that we want to import, By right clicking and going to ‘Add Folder and SubFolders into Media Pool’ we can import all the media from parent and children folders of that particular directory.
-So if we have a project folder that contains multiple media magazines, this function will import all the related media in those sub-folders into our newly created folder in the media pool.
+Before we go ahead and do this, we want to be organized, so we can create bins that media will be placed inside of our project.
+In this case we are going to create a bin for our MASTER_MEDIA, XML, OFFLINE_REFERENCE, and AUDIO.
+Go back to the Media Storage and select the folder we want to import by right clicking and going to ‘Add Folder and SubFolders into Media Pool’ we can import all the media from parent and children folders of that particular directory.
+So if we have a Media storage folder that contains multiple media magazines, this function will import all the related media in those sub-folders into our newly created bin in the media pool.

 Right clicking a file will open a slew of controls for your media.
 Selecting Clip Attributes will enable you to see how the file interacts with the project settings.
 Most of these options are displayed beside the files in our media pool.
 Audio CH allow us to see how many tracks the video has.
 If we want to sync our imported footage to this track it’s an easy process.
 Start by selecting the enclosing folder of the R3D media in your project, right click and select Auto Sync Audio based on Timecode.

 Now when you look at the Audio CH list it should have more channels available.
 You will also see there is more audio tracks visible in our Audio Levels Window, and the filename of the corresponding audio files in the Dailies Window.
 If you’re shooting multiple days, the root folders should be labelled by day for ease of workflow.